oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Guest Account (Local) | Disabled | To align with the ACSC Windows hardening guidance.
 Guest Account Name | Renamed | To align with the ACSC Windows hardening guidance.
 Microsoft Accounts | Disabled | To align with the ACSC Windows hardening guidance.
-Windows Hello for Business | Agency decision | As per the ACSC Windows hardening guidance, Agencies may consider if Windows Hello for Business is suitable for their environment.
+Windows Hello for Business | Organisation decision | As per the ACSC Windows hardening guidance, Agencies may consider if Windows Hello for Business is suitable for their environment.
-Windows Hello for Business Configuration Method | Agency decision | As per the ACSC Windows hardening guidance, Agencies may consider if Windows Hello for Business is suitable for their environment.
+Windows Hello for Business Configuration Method | Organisation decision | As per the ACSC Windows hardening guidance, Agencies may consider if Windows Hello for Business is suitable for their environment.

 Additional Identity Providers Design Decisions for cloud native implementations